Structured Cabling Cost Per Drop

 SRS Networks is a nationwide structured cabling contractor headquartered in Salinas, California, quoting and installing Cat6, Cat6A, Cat8, and fiber cabling for multi-site enterprises and channel partners across all 48 contiguous states since 1996.
 The cost ranges below come from our active project pipeline — not industry averages or guesses.
 Use them to scope budget and to spot quotes that are unrealistically low or high.

 Includes cable, termination, jack, faceplate, labeling, and Fluke certification.
-Excludes pathway, fire-stopping, after-hours premium.
+Excludes pathway, fire-stopping, and after-hours premium.

 | Cable type | Tier-1 metro | Tier-2/3 metro | Prevailing wage |